×

 Financial Assistance and Funding

-Graduate students fund their education in a variety of ways, including both internal funding options housed within the Graduate School as well as funding sources outside the university (see external funding sources below).
-Below you will find resources for both internal and external funding options.
+Graduate students fund their education in a variety of ways, including internal funding options housed within the Graduate School and external funding sources from outside the university.
+Below, you will find resources for both options.

 Graduate assistantships are awarded to students with excellent academic records and scholarly promise who are enrolled full-time.
 The awards ordinarily include a stipend, tuition scholarship, and health insurance coverage and are renewable.
-Depending on whether a PhD student’s degree program is located on the Lakeshore Campuses or on the Heath Sciences Campus, PhD stipend amounts currently range from $28,000 for a 9 month stipend to $34,000 for a 12 month stipend.
+Depending on whether a PhD student’s degree program is located on one of the Lakeside Campuses or on the Heath Sciences Campus, PhD stipend amounts currently range from $28,000 for a 9-month stipend to $34,000 for a 12-month stipend.

 Graduate Assistantships are divided into Teaching Assistantships (Guidelines) or Research Assistantships (Guidelines).
 Accordingly, a student who accepts an assistantship is required to provide teaching or research assistance, or — with approval of the Graduate School — to engage in other duties relevant to the discipline and program.
 Graduate students may not be assigned both research and teaching responsibilities in the same semester.
 Assistantship duties should provide students with educational and professional benefits while enhancing their pedagogical, research, and/or administrative skills.
 Assistantship duties cannot exceed 20 hours per week.
 Graduate assistants may not be assigned duties to support in the administration of the graduate program.